 Many jews settled in Morocco in 3th BC and their population increased a century later .
 In 1492 , Morocco knew floods of jewish refugees because of the Spanish inquisition .
 Here they enjoyed stability, peace and progress .
 They excelled in Education , arts , handicrafts, trade and occupied many political positions .
 They got mixed with the rest of the Moroccan society and shared the same rights of justice.
 Therefore;it is not a surprise that Morocco used to have the largest jewish community in the Islamic World.
-You will be picked up from your hotel or riad to the Jewish quarter "Mellah" where you will visit the Saadian Badie Palace dating back to the 16th c .
-You drive the the Jewish cemetery . leave the old city for the new one to visit the Gueliz synagogue .
-Finish your tour by visiting a store of moroccan jewish handicrafts.
+You will be picked up from your hotel or riad to the kasbah quarter where you will visit the Saadian graveyard known as the Alambra of Marrakech.
+We will continue to the the Jewish section "the Mellah"where we will enjoy a walk in its amazing spices market and its authentic alleys to visit one of the oldes synagogues of Marrakech Medina .
+Finish your tour by visiting a store of genuine fresh Moroccan spices and fragrances.

 Meeting Location + Tour Duration

 Meeting location: Hotel;riad or by agreement with the guests